Thanks for stopping by!

 He was as amazed to hear that as I was to hear him talk about fish oil.
 I told him to take a look at my prescription record.
 He did and was soon exclaiming, “What??
 Why did they give you that?!” and “Wow–they had you on six medications all at the same time?
 That’s just crazy!”

-Prior to meeting this PA, I’d already gotten myself somewhat out of the worst of my health issues from online research into natural health.
+Just before meeting this PA, I’d already gotten myself somewhat out of the worst of my health issues from online research into natural health.

 I told him about what I’d been reading and trying and he supported it 100%.
 He confirmed that I was visiting reliable sites and getting correct information.
 He told me he was impressed with what I’d learned on my own.
 I was beginning to like this guy a lot.